tomhallmain/health_data_parser/README.md

     of the higher or lower ends of a range.
 Change that percentage with this flag.

 --extra_observations=path/to/observations_data.csv
-    Fill out the sample CSV with data and pass the location at runtime to include data not hooked up to your Apple Health in the output
+    Fill out the sample CSV with data about current and past symptoms to include in the PDF report

+--symptom_data=path/to/symptom_data.csv
+    Include data about current and past symptoms to be included in the PDF report.

 --food_data=path/to/food_data.csv
     Fill out the sample CSV with data and pass the location at runtime to